This post may contain affiliate links, view our disclosure.

 Any time you’re coming up with a restrictive recipe that omits certain types of foods (such as keto baking, gluten free baking, Passover friendly baking, etc.), it’s more of a challenge to get it right.
 But after much trial and error, this recipe nails it!

-These cookies are perfect: crisp outside with a slight chewiness inside.
+These cookies are delicious: crisp outside with a slight chewiness inside.
 Use good quality chocolate chips because they make or break the flavor of these cookies.
-(I share a few Passover friendly chocolate chip brands below!)
+(I share a few Passover friendly chocolate chip brands below.)

 Walnut in chocolate chippers is nostalgic for me, so I added them here.
 And they serve double duty in this recipe!
 We use ground walnuts in the dough to act as flour, and chopped walnuts stirred into the dough along with chocolate chips for nutty crunch.